-HNE Health Libraries' vision is for one Area wide network of health library services providing the best available evidence to inform clinical and corporate decisions; research and education and training so that all health care providers in the HNE Health system have equal access to the best information for patient care.
+HNE Health Libraries' vision is for one District wide network of health library services providing the best available evidence to inform clinical and corporate decisions; research and education and training so that all health care providers in the HNE Health system have equal access to the best information for patient care.

 HNE Health Libraries staff is committed to:

 - Equity of access to knowledge and information services for all HNE Health staff wherever they are located

 - Services, content and professional expertise that are client focused and accessible where, when and in formats that are convenient to users

 - Information content that is timely, accurate, relevant and quality assured

 - Support HNE Health's priorities for patient care and safety.